 Encompassing 30 years of the Institute's activity, the Research Archive offers a comprehensive look at the scholarly work, public life, and international reach of its founder, Prof. Dr. Miriam Gillis-Carlebach.
 The bulk of the MGC Archive collection is housed at the CAHJP in Jerusalem.
 A significant portion of the research materials and media holdings is retained at the Carlebach Institute.
-The JCI Library provides also digital access to a growing selection of publications, textual materials, and photographs from our collection.
+The JCI Library provides also digital access to a growing selection of publications, archival materials, and photographs from our collection.

 Hamburg